elabftw/elabftw/doc/faq.rst

 The server software can be any (nginx, apache, cherokee, lighttpd, …).

 **Requirements for the client :**
 - Any operating system with any browser (latest version).
-Internet Explorer is not recommended for obvious reasons.
+Internet Explorer/Edge is not recommended for obvious reasons.